 print(textwrap.fill(summary, 80))

 And we’re done!
-We built an app that translates a question into a search query, uses Exa to search for useful links, uses Exa to grab clean content from those links, and summarizes the content to effortlessly answer your question about the latest news, or whatever we want.
+We’ve built an app that translates a question into a search query, uses Exa to search for useful links and their contents, and summarizes the content to effortlessly answer questions about the latest news.

 Through Exa, we have given our LLM access to the entire Internet.
 The possibilities are endless.